Coderakid01/Briged-Site/README.md

 # Briged-Site
-Briged Site is Content Management Data for Briged Bestari in everyday duty and platform for them learn about Basic ICT

-What is it?
-Yet still figuring out soon you will know
+Currently it is just a Documentation Website.A Reference for Briged in their Duty either Teknikal Units or Pengurusan Unit